RScriptz/PathfindingLibrary/README.md

 --> Normal WalkToPath
 EasyPath:WalkToPath({
 	--[[->>Walking]]
 		Destination = game:GetService("Workspace").Part, -- The Part The Character Should Pathfind To.
+Note: It Also Supports Vector3.new() and CFrame.new()
 		PathOffset = Vector3.new(0,0,0), -- Makes The Humanoid To Walk To The Part + Theese Studs, Giving It A Slight Offset, Keep It As It Is For No Offset (Walks Right To The Part).
 NOTE: Changing The Height Vector To Over 2-5 Will Make The Target Impossible To Reach, Therefore The Script Wont Work.
 	--[[->>Utilities]]
 		DebugMode = true, -- Prints What The Script Is Doing At That Point In The Developer Console.